Product Launch Checklist: 25 Steps for a New Product Launch

 - Developed with clear acceptance criteria and quality standards

 If you're still figuring out what to build, start with product marketing fundamentals first.
-For building your complete go-to-market strategy, see our 7-step framework.
-This checklist focuses on the critical 8 weeks before launch through the first 2 weeks after—the window where preparation determines success.
+For building your complete go-to-market strategy, see my 7-step framework.
+This checklist focuses on the critical 8 weeks before launch through the first 2 weeks after, the window where preparation determines success.

 The structure follows three phases: Pre-Launch (8-4 weeks before), Launch Day Readiness, and Post-Launch (first 2 weeks).
 Each phase builds on the previous one, creating a comprehensive system for reliable launches.